puppetlabs/denmark/README.md

 I'm sure you've had the experience of evaluating modules on the Puppet Forge.
 Maybe you were comparing a handful that all claimed to meet your needs, or maybe you were just determining whether a specific module met your standards for deploying into your production environment.
+With tools like `puppet-lint` and the PDK, it's fairly straightforward to evaluate code quality.
+But what about the health of the project itself?
+Is it actively maintained?
+Are Forge releases kept up to date?
+What are the chances that the latest release was compromised with a hidden bitcoin miner?

-How did you go about it?
+How do you answer those sorts of questions?
 You probably

 * Skimmed the module's README for signs of the author's diligence.
 * Poked through the issue list and pull requests on the repository hosting the module